hhamid93/kube-compare/docs/UserGuide.md

 # Options and advanced usage

 ## Kubectl Environment Variables
-The tool is responsive to KUBECTL_EXTERNAL_DIFF environment variable (same as oc diff).
+The tool is responsive to KUBECTL_EXTERNAL_DIFF environment variable (same as kubectl diff).
 This allows you to tailor the output formatting to suit your preference.

 -y : side by side comparison
 --color: colored output